uclchem/UCLCHEM/README.md

 *************************************************************
 ## Contributing
 *************************************************************
-This is an open source science code for the community and we are happy to accept pull requests.
-We are also happy to work with you to produce a physics module if none of the ones available in the repository suit the modelling work you wish to do.
-If you are contributing ,please try to work with our current code style.
+This is an open source science code for the community and are open to pull requests.
+We are also happy to work with you to produce a physics module if none of the models available in the python module `uclchem.model` suit the modelling work you wish to do.
+If you are contributing, please try to work with our current code style.
 We have the following general guidelines:

+### Python
+- Use [Black](https://github.com/psf/black) to format your code.
+- snake_case variables and functions with self-explanatory names
+- Docstrings for all functions, they're used to produce the online docs!

+### Fortran
 - camelCase variable and subroutines names that are self-explanatory where possible
 - CAPITALIZED fortran built in functions to make code structure apparent.
+- Modularization, related subroutines should be added as modules.
+Small tweaks should be inserted into relevant module